 Regardless of how you clean them, make sure you don’t put back the tiles until they’ve both cooled down (duh) or completely dried from their washing.

-Similar to above, remove the poop as soon as you spot it on the reptile carpet.
-Then, spot treat the area with F10SC.
-Ideally, you’ll want to have a couple carpets on hand so you can switch them out every week while you deep clean one in the washer with hot water and mild, fragrance free detergent.
+Ideally, you’ll want to have a couple of carpets on hand so you can switch them out every week while you deep clean one in the washer with hot water and mild, fragrance-free detergent.

 Acquainting yourself with your pet’s poop schedule and the typical appearance of the poop is going to be the best way to spot out future irregularities and hopefully, act quickly and swiftly enough to resolve issues like impaction and parasites.